Advocates address ‘historic’ LGBT discrimination cases before Supreme Court

 It’s especially important here in Pennsylvania, they say, stressing it is not a matter of if discrimination happens – but when.

-“We still, every week, have Pennsylvanians who are being discriminated against based on their sexual orientation or their gender identity,” said Executive Director of Pennsylvania’s Commission on LGBTQ Affairs, Todd Snovel.
+“We still, every week, have Pennsylvanians who are being discriminated against based on their sexual orientation or their gender identity,” said Todd Snovel, the executive director of Pennsylvania’s Commission on LGBTQ Affairs.

 Snovel says it is a startling reality.
 He works across all 67 counties and often deals with LGBTQ people facing discrimination in all aspects of life.